What Are The Disadvantages Of Google Sites?

 5. Basic marketing features

-When it comes to built-in marketing tools, Google Sites is also quite limited.
+Unfortunately, in terms of built-in marketing tools, Google Sites is also quite limited.

 Of course, you can also use other Google products, such as Google Analytics (to gather data about your website) and Google Forms (to capture leads).